Program duration

 Objective

 The Postdoctoral program at FGV EBAPE seeks to attract researchers interested in increasing their knowledge and skills in an environment that encourages cutting-edge research.
-It focuses on researchers who wish to improve their research skills, becoming more competitive in the job market in general and within the school’s research tracks (Behavioral and Decision-Making Sciences; Strategy, Management and Organizations; Finance; and Institutions, Politics, and Government).
+It focuses on researchers who wish to improve their research skills, becoming more competitive in the job market in general and within the school’s research tracks (Behavioral & Decision Sciences; Strategy, Management and Organizations; Finance; and Institutions, Policy, and Government).

 Main characteristics